Shiana410/nextjs-dashboard/Readme.md

   }
 }
 ```
->>By using this pattern, you can:
+>> By using this pattern, you can:
->> + Start executing all data fetches at the same time, which can lead to performance gains.
+>> + Start executing all data fetches simultaneously, which can lead to performance gains.
 >> + Use a native JavaScript pattern that can be applied to any library or framework.
 >> However, there is one disadvantage of relying only on this JavaScript pattern: what happens if one data request is slower than all the others?

 ### 8. Static and Dynamic Rendering
 > #### What is Static Rendering?
->> With static rendering, data fetching and rendering happens on the server at build time (when you deploy) or when revalidating data.
+>> With static rendering, data fetching and rendering happen on the server at build time (when you deploy) or when revalidating data.
+>>
 >> Whenever a user visits your application, the cached result is served.
 There are a couple of benefits of static rendering:
 >> + Faster Websites - Prerendered content can be cached and globally distributed.
 This ensures that users around the world can access your website's content more quickly and reliably.
 >> + Reduced Server Load - Because the content is cached, your server does not have to dynamically generate content for each user request.
 >> + SEO - Prerendered content is easier for search engine crawlers to index, as the content is already available when the page loads.
 This can lead to improved search engine rankings.
+>>
 >> Static rendering is useful for UI with no data or data that is shared across users, such as a static blog post or a product page.
 It might not be a good fit for a dashboard that has personalized data which is regularly updated.
+>>
 >> The opposite of static rendering is dynamic rendering.
 > #### What is Dynamic Rendering?
 >> With dynamic rendering, content is rendered on the server for each user at request time (when the user visits the page).
 There are a couple of benefits of dynamic rendering: